floating-ui/floating-ui/README.md

 <!-- 🚨 HEY!
 HERE BEGINS THE INTERESTING STUFF 🚨 -->

+> Popper 2 is coming!
+Check out its [README here](/tree/next), the issue tracker is now tracking the work needed to release this new version.

 ## Wut?
 Poppers?

 A popper is an element on the screen which "pops out" from the natural flow of your application.